You are here

 Applicants for Recruitment and Retention Fellowships must be citizens or permanent residents of the United States who come from groups that have been historically underrepresented in graduate programs.
-Applicants must be enrolled as a degree-seeking student in a graduate program at the University of Illinois at Chicago or must have completed an application for fall admission to the UIC Graduate College.
+Applicants must be enrolled as a degree-seeking student in a doctoral or terminal master's program at the University of Illinois at Chicago or must have completed an application for fall admission to the UIC Graduate College.

-The first Abraham Lincoln Fellowship competition will be for the two-year recruitment awards.
+The first Abraham Lincoln Fellowship competition will be for recruitment.
 These awards provide up to two years of Graduate College funding for doctoral students and one year for terminal master's students.

 Abraham Lincoln Fellowship recipients also receive a tuition and fee waiver from the Graduate College.
-The waiver covers all tuition (including differential, if any) service fee, health service fee, academic facilities maintenance fund assessment, library and information technology assessment, and part of the cost of coverage (see below) for Fall and Spring Semester towards Campus Care, if applicable.
+The waiver covers all tuition (including differential, if any) service fee, health service fee, academic facilities maintenance fund assessment, library and information technology assessment, and part of the cost of coverage (see link) for Fall and Spring Semester towards Campus Care, if applicable.
 All other fees are the responsibility of the student.